Grant-Valkaria, Florida: Surrounding areas

+Climate

+The Town of Grant-Valkaria has a humid subtropical climate zone (Cfa).

 Demographics

+Grant-Valkaria had a population of 4,449, and was the 510th most populated city in Florida, as of 2022.

+In 2021, the median household income in Grant-Valkaria was $82,273 per year, although 6.3% of Grant-Valkaria's population lived in poverty.
+The median age for Grant-Valkaria was 54.

+As of the 2020 United States census, there were 4,509 people, 1,476 households, and 1,197 families residing in the town.

+As of the 2010 United States census, there were 3,850 people, 1,443 households, and 1,147 families residing in the town.

 Government

 In 2007, the town had a taxable real estate base of $503.37 million.

 The town charter reflects the reason for incorporation and calls for future development to be consistent with a rural and fishing village lifestyle that preserves the history and natural green spaces of the two communities.
 Government services are to be kept to a minimum, density kept low and lot sizes kept large.